 These negative portrayals often contribute to lower levels of self-esteem and self-confidence, especially during the impressionable middle school years.
 6th-8th grade is a pivotal time in a young woman’s life.
 A girl’s self esteem begins to drop during adolescence, and with this in mind, DOC mentor Keondra Dixon, a human development and family studies major, suggested the idea of doing a self esteem and self confidence workshop for the girls through the platform of a fashion show.

-DOC teamed up with fellow student group MODE, a fashion and expression organization at Michigan State, and invited 6th-8th grade girls from Dixon Academy to come and take part.
-After some complications with ride organizations, five girls (usually there are twenty) were able to attend.
-However, these were the quietest girls of the bunch and it ended up working out perfectly.
+DOC teamed up with a fellow student group MODE, a fashion and expression organization at Michigan State, and invited 6th-8th grade girls from Dixon Academy to come and take part.
+After some complications with transportation, five girls (usually there are twenty) were able to attend.
+However, because these were quiet girls, everything ended up working out.

 “I think it was the best session we ever had,” remarked DOC mentor Sharonda Chaney, a social work major.